X86-64: Page table structure

-Intel has implemented a scheme with a 5-level page table, which allows Intel 64 processors to support a 57-bit virtual address space.
-Further extensions may allow full 64-bit virtual address space and physical memory by expanding the page table entry size to 128-bit, and reduce page walks in the 5-level hierarchy by using a larger 64 KB page allocation size that still supports 4 KB page operations for backward compatibility.
+Intel has implemented a scheme with a 5-level page table, which allows Intel 64 processors to support 57-bit addresses, and in turn, a 128 PiB virtual address space.
+Further extensions may allow full 64-bit virtual address space and physical memory with 12-bit page table descriptors and 16- or 21-bit memory offsets for 64 KiB and 2 MiB page allocation sizes; the page table entry would be expanded to 128 bits to support additional hardware flags for page size and virtual address space size.

 Operating system limits

 The operating system can also limit the virtual address space.
 Details, where applicable, are given in the "Operating system compatibility and characteristics" section.

 Physical address space details

-Current AMD64 processors support a physical address space of up to 248 bytes of RAM, or 256 TB.
-However, as of 2020, there were no known x86-64 motherboards that support 256 TB of RAM.
+Current AMD64 processors support a physical address space of up to 248 bytes of RAM, or 256 TiB.
+However, as of 2020, there were no known x86-64 motherboards that support 256 TiB of RAM.
 The operating system may place additional limits on the amount of RAM that is usable or supported.
 Details on this point are given in the "Operating system compatibility and characteristics" section of this article.